Mizaruuu/osu-RyuK-s-super-cool-skins/Skins.md

 # RyuK super rad main skins compilation
-dm me on discord @Mizaru#0112 or in chat @gabe_owo / @snowedcoffee if there's a skin not listed here yet that I need to add.
+In chat ask @gabeosu / @snowedcoffee if there's a skin not listed here yet that I need to add.

 Click on the skin name to download.

 # [HP Bar](https://i.imgur.com/dh79Bwo.png)